smohansarma/notes-app/README.md

 - Add notes using a popup
 - Delete individual notes
 - Notes are saved using `localStorage` (they stay after refresh!)
-- Fully responsive and mobile-friendly layout
+- Fully responsive in pc and mobile-friendly layout

 Technologies Used: